Bodyweight Glute Kickback

 How to Perform

-Start on all fours with hands directly under shoulders and knees under hips, maintaining a neutral spine.
-Engage your core to prevent the lower back from sagging.
+Position yourself on all fours on the floor or mat, with hands under shoulders and knees under hips, maintaining a neutral spine and engaged core.

 Coaching Tips